Best Time To Visit Grand Canyon, According to Tour Guides

 When Should You NOT Go to the Grand Canyon?

 Is there a bad time to visit the Grand Canyon?
 We think not.
-The key is determining what kind of trip you want to take and scheduling your trip accordingly.
+The key is determining what kind of trip you want to take and schedule your trip accordingly.

 But you do always want to consider the weather for this and any trip to the great outdoors.
 Lightning from summer monsoons or hazardous winter driving conditions can be dangerous.
 Also, don’t try to sneak into the North Rim when it’s closed.
 Just don’t.